DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Rockville offers two Red Line stations.

-Farther out from D.C. than Bethesda and Silver Spring, the city of Rockville has a more suburban feel than its neighbors.
-But while its downtown may not match those communities in convenience and charm, Rockville is a major business and technology center itself.
+Farther out from interior DC neighborhoods than Bethesda and Silver Spring, the city of Rockville has a more suburban feel than its neighbors.
+But while its downtown may not match those communities in convenience and charm, Rockville is a major business and technology center.
 Many software and biotech companies offer quality jobs for those who want to live and work in the same community.
+It’s also the setting for an R.E.M. classic — and not many burbs can boast that honor!

 Map of Arlington County, Virginia

-Across the river from some of the best neighborhoods in Washington, D.C., you’ll find some great D.C. suburbs in Northern Virginia.
+Across the river from some of the best DC neighborhoods you’ll find some great DC suburbs in Northern Virginia.

 (Source: Google Maps)